 What is United Way?

-United Way of Monroe County works with 25 certified member agencies and other partners to improve people’s lives and build a stronger community.
-By supporting agencies that work in education, financial stability, and basic services, United Way ensures that people in crisis can get the help they need right away and address the underlying issues they face.
-We help people in Monroe, Owen, and Greene counties get the education and financial stability that will help them from needing safety-net services in the future.
+United Way of Monroe County is a social service agency that works with certified partner organizations and others to lift up neighbors and build stronger communities.
+In partnership with community services and programs, United Way ensures that people in crisis can get the help they need and address the underlying issues they face in Monroe, Owen, and Greene counties to help prevent the need for safety-net services in the future.

 Who runs United Way?

-How much of my contribution actually goes to program services?
+How much of my contribution goes to program services?

 How are campaign funds distributed?